 Steyning was once one of the most important places in the county of Sussex.
-Though now about five miles from the coast, at one time it was a prosperous port with a market and a mint.
+Though now about five miles from the coast, it used to be a prosperous port with a market and a mint.

 The small town has a large number of historic buildings, including many from the medieval and Tudor period.
 Amongst them is the Old Grammar School, founded in 1614 by William Holland, and occupying a set of 15th-century buildings.

 Steyning Museum, on picturesque Church Street, houses exhibits telling the story of the long history of the town and the area.
-Open all year with free admission.
+It is open all year with free admission.